The interoperability world is complex with lots of jargon and acronyms. Let's see if we can clear some of those terms up for you.

 An architectural paradigm that relies on a client-server framework to enable communication on the World Wide Web.
 Read this intro on REST for more information.

 You may hear that a particular type of communication is RESTful if they're stateless or fit into the create, read, update, delete (CRUD) framework.

-A part of the provider's progress note that summarizes a provider's observations of the patient's main systems.
+A part of the provider's progress note that summarizes the provider's observations of the patient's main systems.

-An HL7v2 message format that can be used for communicating new, rescheduled, updated, and canceled appointments.
+An HL7v2 message format that's used for communicating new, rescheduled, updated, and canceled appointments.

 Represents a data exchange method where files are placed in a predefined location on a system's server and picked up at predetermined intervals by another system.
 SFTP is the secured form of FTP.

 An XML-based markup language and open standard for authentication and authorization for data exchange between two parties.
 Typically, SAML is used within the SSO data model.
 Learn more about SAML with SSO.